bocoup/roost-boston-2012/build-that-app/NOTES.md

 branch: integration

-branch includes: everything but router
+branch includes: everything but router, functional tests

 - Router
   - index
   - sensor detail
   - controller

-## Functional tests
+### Functional tests

-branch: integration

-branch includes: everything but functional tests

 - when everything is written, we can open it in the browser and see it working
 - but what if we don't have to open the browser?